Ronald Acuña Jr. Player Props: Braves vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 9.2 K/9, the seventh-best in MLB.
+- The pitching staff for the Angels has a collective 9.2 K/9, the sixth-best in MLB.

-- Angels pitchers combine to allow 129 total home runs at a rate of 1.2 per game (to rank 20th in baseball).
+- Angels pitchers combine to surrender 130 total home runs at a clip of 1.2 per game (to rank 20th in baseball).

-- The right-hander last pitched on Tuesday against the Detroit Tigers, when he tossed five innings, allowing two earned runs while giving up seven hits.
+- The left-hander's most recent time out came on Thursday against the Detroit Tigers, when he threw five innings, surrendering two earned runs while giving up five hits.

-- The 27-year-old has amassed an ERA of 4.46, with 9.7 strikeouts per nine innings, in 16 games this season.
-Opposing hitters have a .245 batting average against him.
+- In 18 games this season, the 26-year-old has a 4.22 ERA and 7.4 strikeouts per nine innings, while allowing a batting average of .255 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.